Skip to content

 α => 1.0+0.0im

 This solution becomes stable again outside the green lobe.
 Also called Mathieu lobe.
-Indeed, we can classify the zero amplitude solution by adding an extra catagory as a class:
+Indeed, we can classify the zero amplitude solution by adding an extra category as a class:

 julia